pnplab/Prisme_Questionnaire/README.md

   cd node_modules
   download_surveyjs ./ jquery modern
   ```
-- create a result folder in the root of you project
+- create a result folder in the root folder of the user
 `mkdir result`

 - Make restic works on windows.
 It's a data sync command for MS like rsync (doc: https://restic.readthedocs.io)